bizhan-laripour/JavaCore/README.md

 I'm trying to focuse on base concepts Of Object oriented like abstraction , Inheritance , etc and best practice of Design patterns

-this is just a warm up in java core and it is not completed yet.
+This is just a warm up in java core and It is not completed yet.

-try to enjoy coding. this is the way that you can be more eficient and more productive
+Try to enjoy coding. this is the way That you can be more eficient and more Productive